-Active Directory also manages the Horizon Agent machines, including single-user machines and RDS hosts, and the users and groups in your Horizon 7 deployment.
-You can entitle users and groups to remote desktops and applications, and you can select users and groups to be administrators in Horizon Administrator.
+Active Directory also manages the Horizon Agent machines, including single-user machines and RDS hosts, and the users and groups in your VMware Horizon 8 deployment.
+You can entitle users and groups to remote desktops and applications, and you can select users and groups to be administrators in VMware Horizon 8.

-You can place Horizon Agent machines, View Composer servers, and users and groups, in the following Active Directory domains:
+You can place Horizon Agent machines and users and groups, in the following Active Directory domains:

-Users are authenticated using Active Directory against the Connection Server domain and any additional user domains with which a trust agreement exists.
+Users are authenticated using Active Directory against the Connection Server domain, any additional user domains with which a trust agreement exists, and untrusted domains.

-Secondary credentials are required only for Horizon Administrator sessions, not for end users' desktop or application sessions.
+Secondary credentials are required only for Horizon Console sessions, not for end users' desktop or application sessions.
 Only administrator users require secondary credentials.